 “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have given you an example, that you also should do just as I have done to you.” – John 13:14-15

 “If society were to develop on another planet, apart from any influence of our culture or history, chivalry would probably not be a part of it.”
-This was a hypothetical comment, from a very astute participant at a conference I recently spoke at on the Ten Commandments of Chivalry.
+This was a hypothetical comment, from a very astute participant at a conference where I recently spoke on the Ten Commandments of Chivalry.
 And it was a brilliant observation.
+Would chivalry and self-sacrifice naturally occur on its own?

+Sacrifice is not natural.
 There is something counter-intuitive and surprising, something unexpectedly impractical, something super-natural about chivalry: especially about the sacrificial aspect.
 My simplified definition of chivalry is “codified Christian servanthood.”
 But, while a useful simplification, this fails to capture the splendid sacrificial aspect of the servanthood chivalry preaches.
-This is, at its root, because the main thrust of the chivalric code is to teach us to be like Christ in our behavior toward others.
+Because, at its root, the main thrust of the chivalric code is to teach us to be like Christ in our behavior toward others.

+Chivalry’s goal is self-sacrifice.
 The goal of chivalry is to build Christians who are strong and self-sacrificial.
-In this regard, as any Christian becomes more orthodox, grows in his walk, and becomes more Christ-like, will also necessarily become more chivalrous.
+As any Christian becomes more orthodox, grows in his walk, and becomes more Christ-like, they will also necessarily become more chivalrous.

-But the code of chivalry was designed to teach Christ-like self-sacrifice in specific areas of living (and, at least in its origin, to specific classes of people).
+How does chivalry teach self-sacrifice?
+The code of chivalry was designed to teach Christ-like self-sacrifice in specific areas of living (and, in its origin, to specific classes of people).
 What are some ways that chivalry as a code teaches Christ-like sacrifice?
-As a refresher (or for those of you who may not have read my books on chivalry), the code of chivalry I refer to is as follows.
+As a refresher (or for those of you who may not have read my books on chivalry), following is the code of chivalry.

 The Ten Commandments of Chivalry